Skip to contents

 #> <char> <num>

 LOCO is computationally expensive as it requires retraining for each feature, but provides clear interpretation: higher values mean larger performance drop when the feature is removed.
-LOCO however cannot distinguish between direct effects and indirect effects through correlated features.
+However, it cannot distinguish between direct effects and indirect effects through correlated features.

 Feature Samplers